LawyerMorty97/Home/README.md

 L.Y.D. is a program coded in JavaScript with a Node.JS backend and Electon frontend.

-The following libraries are used in this solution:
+The following libraries are used in the core of this solution:
 - fs (File System)
 - ytdl-core (Youtube Downloader)
 - electron

+Implemented libraries:
+- [x] ytdl-core
+- [ ] electron

 To Do:
 - [x] Prototype Basic Downloading